Emilsivertsson/TODO-EmilSivertsson/README.md

 Tutorials used:
 * [Complete JUnit & Mockito Tutorial Course: From Zero to Hero 2022](https://www.youtube.com/watch?v=0ZtU3X9n6tI&list=WL&index=19&t=329s)

 ## License
 MIT License

 ## Tests
+I have tried for maximum coverage, but some cases i did not know how to test.
+There is also a few public methods that i did not test, that my teacher said was ok not to test. these methods are:
+- CreateTables in SQLite class
+- The constructors in several classes
+- The Input class, since it contains a scanner, I therefor used my teachers technic to test FakeInput class instead.

+## CI on Github Actions
+The CI is set up to run the tests on every push to the main branch.
+The CI will also run the tests on every pull request to the main branch. the integration uses a workflow file that is located in the .github/workflows folder, written in YAML. its also depending on the information in the pom.xml file.